digitalcredentials/status-service-db/README.md

 ### Revoke

-Revocation is fully explained in the Bitstring Status List specification and our implemenations thereof, but effectively, it amounts to POSTing an object to the revocation endpoint, like so:
+Revocation and suspension are fully explained in the [Bitstring Status List](https://www.w3.org/TR/vc-bitstring-status-list/) specification and our implemenations thereof, but effectively, it amounts to POSTing an object to the revocation endpoint, like so:

 ```
 {credentialId: '23kdr', credentialStatus: [{type: 'BitstringStatusListCredential', status: 'revoked'}]}